 We then had one of the most memorable meals that you can only have in Africa: a picnic lunch in the savannah while watching the elephants from a safe distance.

 In the afternoon we continued looking for animals, and the day was over before we knew it.
-Our kids of 3, 3, and 5 years handled this day tour extremely well, although they were a bit too wild and too enthusiastic with the goats of the Himba, and I found that those people were super understanding, patient, and friendly with our kids.
+Our kids of 3, 3, and 5 years handled this day tour extremely well.
+Although the kids were a bit too wild and too enthusiastic with the goats of the Himba… But luckily the Himba people were super understanding, patient, and friendly with our kids.

 Our visit to the Himba tribe in Damaraland

 The Himba village that we visited was more of a family farm.
 The family consisted of a man, his mom (the father was dead), his three wives, and their 27 (yes, you read it right!) children.

 We understood that every ‘village’ is actually just one family’s home.
 And since the Himbas are semi-nomadic, they move and build new ‘villages’ every time.

 The Himba clans are led by the eldest man, sons live with their father’s family and the daughters move to live with their husband when they get married.

 The Himba village itself was not more than a collection of tiny mud huts, a fireplace in the middle where everyone seemed to be hanging around the whole day, and a small fenced area for the goats and the chicken.

 We were told that they had more cattle a bit further away, but we didn’t see it.
 That’s pretty much all they have, and all that counts.

 The Himba women were all dressed in traditional clothing and most attention seems to be given to the jewelry and the hair.